Nurse Practitioner Salary (2026): Average Pay by State, Specialty & Experience

 Source: MSSNY

-The Takeaway: NP salaries grew 7.44% in 2023 alone the largest single-year jump in the past decade.
+Key Trend: NP salaries grew 7.44% in 2023 alone one of the most significant recent increases in the past decade.
 While growth has moderated, the upward trend reflects sustained demand for NP services.

 The Bottom Line: NP Compensation in 2026